When I was growing up, I LOVED magic. The problem was… Hollywood didn’t.

 His “Real or Magic” special was his best yet!
 IMDB

 Also debuting this year were two hidden-camera type shows, “The Carbonaro Effect” and “Don’t Trust Andrew Mayne.”

 There’s no doubt… magic is making a HUGE comeback!

 It’s a great time for magic fans.
 Kids of today can see more magic in 2 hours on Youtube than I could have watched in an entire year.

-It’s also a great time for many magicians.
+It’s also a great time to be a professional magician.

-With magic’s increasing presence in pop culture, I’m getting more calls (and charging higher fees) than the corporate magicians of 30 years ago could have dreamed of.
+With magic’s increasing presence in pop culture, companies are realizing that magic is perfect corporate entertainment.
+It appeals to all ages, cultures and backgrounds.
+I’m getting more calls than a corporate magician 30 years ago could have dreamed of.
 Business is growing, and my new customers are discovering the joys of having a world-class magic at their events.

 Of course, the good times won’t last forever.
-But for now, I’m going to enjoy all the wonderful attention and recognition my tiny, weird art-form is getting.
+But for now, I’m going to enjoy all the wonderful attention and recognition my wonderful art-form is getting.